sharpertool/tennisblock/ssl/README.md

 # Old Way

+Don't use the old way!!
+Use the force Luke.

 The following commands will create a local set of keys that you can use for the django dev server and the webpack dev server for local development using https.

     # From the project root